-UK same sex partner visa – how we can assist
+UK same sex partner visa – how we can help

 We have been working with same sex couples to ensure their applications are approved since the Home Office first provided for such applications in the Immigration Rules.
 Our head of immigration, Nichola Carter, is a volunteer solicitor for the UK Lesbian and Gay Immigration Group (UKLGIG) and has also been one of the group’s trustees.
 We are an affiliated firm with the group.

-We have maintained a 100% success record for such applications because we ensure that each application is thoroughly prepared and is accompanied by detailed representations from us that sets out to the decision-maker exactly how the application meets the requirements of the UK’s Immigration Rules.
+We have maintained a very high success record for spouse visa applications because we ensure that each application is thoroughly prepared and is accompanied by detailed representations from us that sets out to the decision-maker exactly how the application meets the requirements of the UK’s Immigration Rules.
 We also offer a fixed fee service.

 Helping couples to be together is one of the most enjoyable aspects of the work we do.
-If you would like to speak to one of our experts to understand how we can help you and for some initial information, please do not hesitate contact us or complete our enquiry form below.
+If you would like to speak to one of our experts to understand how we can help you and for some initial information, please contact us or complete our enquiry form below.

 This article was originally published in January 2019 and has been lightly updated.
 It is accurate as of the new date of publication shown.